Introduction

 implements and is used in much the same way.
 Here’s an example of

-a StackVec<u8>
+a StackVec<u8> being used:

 let mut storage = [0u8; 10];